dexter2k8/typeorm-jest/README.md

-# projects-database
+# typeorm-jest
 A simple database to register users, their projects and used technologies.
+This project uses node.js with typeorm and jest to do self tests.